“Give yourself time to get lost.”

 Interestingly, encore career adults are also a hot commodity for educational institutions.
 An initiative called Plus 50 has been making its way through colleges and universities across the country as a way to make “going back to school” more streamlined and comfortable for the over-50 set.
 Programs providing course credit for learning acquired outside of the classroom have also expanded at a rapid rate (see polk.edu/pla for more information) to ease the transition of going back to school.
 Some employers also specifically request encore career students as interns (polk.edu/interns) because they appreciate their work ethic, career drive, and life experience.

 College campuses today boast that 75 percent of their students are “non-traditional.”
 Those over 50 are just one segment of the larger non-traditional student population.
-They have many of the same questions and needs as traditional students, including sometimes not having everything all figured out (polk.edu/careerlaunch for career service assistance).
+They have many of the same questions and needs as traditional students, including sometimes not having everything all figured out (polk.edu/career-development-services/ for career service assistance).

 If you’re thinking about launching your encore career, you won’t be alone!
 And if you’re wondering why you haven’t noticed the rise in this group on campus, that’s because 50 is the new 30, of course!